da2so/da2so.github.io/_posts/2020-10-25-EagleEye_Fast_Sub_net_Evaluation_for_Efficient_Neur_Network_Pruning.md

 Similar to a normal filter pruning method, the filters are firstly ranked according to their $L1$-norm and the <span style="color:DodgerBlue">$r_l$</span> of the least important filters are trimmed off.

 **3. The adaptive-BN based candidate evaluation module**
 Given a pruned network, it freezes all learnable parameters and traverses through a small amount of data in the training set to calculate the adaptive BN statistics.
 In practice, authors sampled 1/30 of the total training set for 100 iterations in ImageNet dataset.
-Next, the module evaluate the performance of the candidate networks on a small part of training set data, called sub-validation set, and picks the top ones in the accuracy ranking as a winner candidate.
+Next, the module evaluates the performance of the candidate networks on a small part of training set data, called sub-validation set, and picks the top ones in the accuracy ranking as a winner candidate.

 **4. Fine tuning**
 The fine-tuning will be applied to the winner candidate network.